Materials for Our British Made Furniture

 The whole production process right from the start is done on an individual basis.
 That’s why the selection of wood is extremely important to us here at Tudor Oak.
 Our customers are the true connoisseurs of fine oak timber and they appreciate the level of attention that is paid to each step of the process – our knowledgeable and passionate craftsmen individually select specific cuts of timber for each piece (and can take many hours), making sure that the beauty of the wood is displayed in its full splendour.

 We use the natural character of oak.
-Tudor Oak furniture often features epicormic oak – pippy oak, burr and flame nature’s own – “designs” which make each piece truly unique.
+Our British made furniture often features epicormic oak – pippy oak, burr and flame nature’s own – “designs” which make each piece truly unique.

 The scientific name for “pip” is epicormic growth; this is a genetic factor of a tree and should not be confused with a knot produced by a growing branch.
 This type of growth can carry on through generations of oak – like our eye colour or freckles.